christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 Christianity is the combination of several religions and myths that were amalgamated.
-The Ptolemaic cult of Alexander the Great, Serapis cult, Roman imprial cult, Gnosticism, the Roman myth of Quirinus aka Romulus [^76], the Divine Julius cult [^77], and the messianic archetypes of Alexander the Great and Scipio Africanus [^78] who most ancient Roman leaders, but especially Julius Caesar, modelled themselves after.
+The Ptolemaic cult of Alexander the Great, Serapis cult, Roman imprial cult, Gnosticism, the Roman myth of Quirinus aka Romulus [^77], the Divine Julius cult [^78], and the messianic archetypes of Alexander the Great and Scipio Africanus [^79] who most ancient Roman leaders, but especially Julius Caesar, modelled themselves after.

-![Fig.
 1.7](/images/Denarius_C._Memmius_C._F._Romulus.jpg){:width="400px"}

 Fig. 1.7.
 Romulus.
-He was born to a virgin, the son of god, hailed as a King, crucified [^79] by a conniving elite and rose from the dead.
+He was born to a virgin, the son of god, hailed as a King, crucified [^80] by a conniving elite and rose from the dead.
 See:
 'Romulus' (75AC) by Plutarch.

 #### 9.1 The Role of the Herodians in Rome

-King Herod was the likely regional alias of Mark Antony (aka Tiberius Claudius Nero aka Phraates IV of Parthia) [^80] and his descendants were given an elevated position within Rome.
-They were raised in the same household as Caesar Augustus [^81] and even became emperors.
+King Herod was the likely regional alias of Mark Antony (aka Tiberius Claudius Nero aka Phraates IV of Parthia) [^81] and his descendants were given an elevated position within Rome.
+They were raised in the same household as Caesar Augustus [^82] and even became emperors.

 Herodians in Rome to take note of: